 Opacification of Posterior Capsule

-Cataract surgery removes the cloudy lens from its cellophane-like lining called the lens capsule.
-This natural lens is replaced with an artificial lens into this membrane, which is supposed to be crystal clear.
+Cataract surgery removes the cloudy lens from its cellophane-like membrane called the lens capsule and replaces with an artificial lens.
 With time, this membrane may become cloudy or wrinkled and caused blurred vision, as if the patient had a cataract all over again.
 If vision becomes worse after cataract surgery, it is important to consult the eye doctor.
 If a cloudy or wrinkled capsule is discovered, a posterior capsulotomy may be recommended when the patient is not able to see well enough to do the things they like or need to do.

 This surgical procedure is sometimes necessary after cataract surgery when the posterior capsule gets cloudy.
 A posterior capsulotomy is a simple laser procedure that makes an opening in the back part of the capsule to restore normal vision.

 A special laser is targeted at the back of the capsule to make a small opening.
 This technique is painless and only takes a few minutes.
 It is performed on an outpatient basis, often in the ophthalmologist's office.
 Anesthesia, if necessary is applied using eyedrops.